Matthew V. Bilskie

 Rebecca (Becca) Stanley

-Becca is a Graduate Teaching and Research Assistant pursuing a Ph.D. in Environmental Engineering.
+Becca is a Graduate Teaching and Research Assistant pursuing a Ph.D. in Engineering with an emphasis in Resilient Infrastructure Systems.
 Becca graduated with a Bachelor of Science in Environmental Engineering in May 2021 and a Master of Science in Civil and Environmental Engineering in December 2022 – both from the University of Georgia.
-Becca’s primary interests are nature-based infrastructure, hydrology, coastal processes, and environmental policy.
-In her free time, she can be found tending to her pet frogs, bioactive vivarium, and 50+ houseplants, playing with her cats and dog, embroidering, or cleaning.
+Becca’s primary interests are nature-based infrastructure, hydrology, coastal processes, and numerical modeling.
+In her free time, she can be found tending to her pet frogs, bioactive vivarium, garden, and 50+ houseplants, playing with her cats and dog, embroidering, reading, or cleaning.

 Robert (Bobby) Fiegelist